Predator Free Wellington

 Tracking tunnels and prints

-Tracking tunnels are a great way to learn what’s in your garden or local reserve.
-An ink pad placed inside the tracking tunnel shows up the footprints of both predators (like rats or stoats) and native wildlife like geckos, insects and invertebrates (wētā)!
-As you trap more, you might find the prints of native wildlife more and more often.
+Tracking tunnels are a great way to learn what’s creeping around your garden or local reserve.
+An ink pad placed inside the tracking tunnel shows the footprints of both predators (like rats or stoats) and natives like geckos and wētā!
+As you trap more, you should see more native wildlife.

 Installing a tracking tunnel